jemmy512/book-notes/linux/linux-mem.md

         if (mem_cgroup_below_min(target_memcg, memcg)) {
             /* Hard protection.
              * If there is no reclaimable memory, OOM. */ continue;
         } else if (mem_cgroup_below_low(target_memcg, memcg)) {
             /* Soft protection.
              * Respect the protection only as long as
              * there is an unprotected supply
              * of reclaimable memory from other cgroups. */ if (!sc->memcg_low_reclaim) {
                 sc->memcg_low_skipped = 1;
                 continue;
             }
             memcg_memory_event(memcg, MEMCG_LOW);
         }
+        /* else: cgroup mem usage is above the low, do reclaim */

         reclaimed = sc->nr_reclaimed;
         scanned = sc->nr_scanned;